Aleksey Demakov's Projects

 We chose libjit because its features were very well adapted to our needs, and it was easy to integrate as a shared library in Microsoft Windows, one of our primary development platforms.
 It is seamlessly liberating us from the compilation-time vs. run-time choice when we need both performance and flexibility.

 Libjit (as well as the whole Portable.NET project) was started by Rhys Weatherley.
-In true open source way it contains contributions from many people.
-Currenly I am de-facto libjit maintainer.
+In the true open source way it contains contributions from many people.
+Currenly I am the libjit maintainer.

-The latest stable libjit release can be found here:
+The latest stable libjit release can be found here (although it is severely out of date so its use is discouraged):

 The libjit documentation may be built from the source tree.
 Onine HTML documentation is avaialble as well.